P. K. Sen (surgeon): First Indian human heart transplant

 Sen and his team tested their techniques on hundreds of dogs between 1962 and 1964.
-In 1965, three out of five dogs who underwent cardiopulmonary transplants were able to breath after surgery without artificial ventilation.
+In 1965, three out of five dogs who underwent cardiopulmonary transplants were able to breathe after surgery without artificial ventilation.
 All the dogs had survivals from 5 to 12 hours.

 James Hardy, who had previously supervised Sen on his first fellowship at Pennsylvania in 1950, had by 1964 transplanted a chimpanzee heart into a human.
 Two years later, Hardy visited Bombay and spoke at G.S.
 Medical College about transplants.

 On 16 February 1968, Sen led the team that performed the first human heart transplant in India, and only the sixth in the world.
 He was the fourth surgeon in the world to attempt this, the previous three surgeons being Christiaan Barnard, Norman Shumway and Adrian Kantrowitz.
 The recipient was a male farmer with severe progressive cardiomyopathy who had been admitted to hospital in the previous six months.
 It took one month from the decision to transplant to find a donor.
 The patient was to be given the heart of a 20 year old Maharashtrian woman who had sustained severe head injuries after falling from a train.
 The operation began just after midnight on 17 February 1968.
 The farmer died from heart failure within three hours of the operation.
 The operation was not publicised as widely as previous heart transplants, particularly those of Barnard and Shumway.
 With less media coverage than numerous other early heart transplants, Sen's heart transplant in February 1968, was before any in Europe, Canada, Australia, Japan or the Soviet Union.

 Sen believed India had a vast potential as a transplant centre with a wealth of donor organs resulting from accidents on its disordered roads and railways.

 On 13 September 1968, he performed the second human heart transplant in India.
 The donor was a 25 year old road traffic accident victim and the recipient, a youth.
 Severe pulmonary hypertension developed within a few hours of the operation and the recipient died within 14 hours.
 No further attempts at heart transplants were made in India until Panangipalli Venugopal led the first successful heart transplant in India, at the All India Institute of Medical Sciences (AIIMS) in Delhi in 1994 and after new laws had been passed relating to "brain death".

 KEM did not carry out any further heart transplants until 2015.